Nigerians say Kaisha's mum shouldn't have gone on boat cruise with ex-housemates

 - The Big Brother Naija reunion has got ex-housemate settling scores and spilling secrets fans had no idea existed

-- Kaisha had accused Ka3na and Lucy of disrespecing her mum simply because she wanted to take pictures with them on their boat cruise
+- Kaisha had accused Ka3na of disrespecting her mum simply because she wanted to take pictures with her on their boat cruise

-- Legit.ng asked its readers if they the reality star should have allowed her mum go on a boat cruise with her colleagues
+- Legit.ng asked its readers if the reality star should have allowed her mum to go on a boat cruise with her colleagues

 PAY ATTENTION: Legit.ng is on a mission to support vulnerable children of Calabar – join the initiative on Patreon, let’s change more lives together!

-On Thursday June 24, Lucy and Kaisha engaged in a physical fight after Kaisha had accused Lucy of direspecting her mother.
+On Thursday, June 24, Lucy and Kaisha engaged in a physical fight after the latter had accused the former of disrespecting her mother.

 I don't have time for rubbish, gbogbo wa la ma je breakfast: Lucy shares photos from her drama with Kaisha